ddrake/Integrated_Farm_Budget_Tool/README.md

 r.total_revenue(pf=.95, yf=1.05)
 ```

-There is a new experimental feature in module/sript `scenario_mgr` that allows a user to evaluate net cash flow scenarios for a range of price and yield sensitivity factors and return the top 10 best legal configurations of farm program and crop insurance choices for a given scenario.
-This script may take 10 hours or so to complete depending on your machine, but does not use much memory or CPU resources.
+The module/sript `scenario_mgr` allows a user to evaluate net cash flow scenarios for a range of price and yield sensitivity factors and return the top 10 best legal configurations of farm program and crop insurance choices for each scenario.
+Since there are 500,000 legal configurations and 88 scenarios, this script may take 10 hours or so to complete depending on your machine.
+It uses minimal memory and only one CPU core.
 To try this feature, run at a command prompt:

 ```
 python3 ifbt/scenario_mgr.py
 ```

-To get the top n best legal configurations for each scenario in the output file, call the script with that argument.
-For example, the following usage writes the best 5 configurations:
+To get the top *n* best legal configurations for each scenario in the output file, call the script with that argument.
+For example, the following usage writes the best 5 configurations for each scenario:

 ```
 python3 ifbt/scenario_mgr.py 5
 ```

-This script generates a tab-separated values file 'bestcases.txt', which can easily be imported into a spreadsheet for further analysis.
+This script generates a tab-separated values file 'bestcases.txt', which can easily be imported into a spreadsheet or a Pandas dataset for further analysis.

+Note that the "best legal configuration" depends on budget items, especially the proportion of contracted grain for each crop, and hence will generally be different for each user.
+Also, it's not possible to use directly the results of this table to make farm program and crop insurance choices since knowledge of the harvest yields and prices is not available in the time frame when crop insurance can be purchased.

 ## Testing